futurehood/DeCent-Messenger/README.md

 ## Contribute

 While we are not looking for code contributions on this project at this time, we encourage users to create their own DCNT-compatible, decentralized web applications (DWAs).
-Help us build a more open and free Internet.
+Help us build the true Internet.
 For more information on <a href="">DWA development</a>, or the <a href="">DCNT protocol</a>, please visit the respective repositories.

 We may also be looking for help with another aspect of the DeCent project.
 Check the main project repository if you're looking for something to help with!